 - hire a web design company.
 Thousands exist, conveniently collected into directories.
 Think hundreds of dollars.
 Also consider using freelance staff in India or the Philippines, who can be much cheaper.
 Look in Craigs List, Elance, Guru, Backpage, Scriptlance and RentaCoder. - build your own pages using HTML-editing software.
-Easy-to-use editors exist for all pockets, some of them shareware or even free. - use 'out-of-the-box' sets of templates. - ◆ rent space on a web-hosting company offering site build on-line.
-Much like the out-of-the-box solution, the hosting company gives you templates and wizards to create a distinctive and professional-looking site.
+Easy-to-use editors exist for all pockets, some of them shareware or even free. - use 'out-of-the-box' sets of templates. - rent space on a web-hosting company offering site build on-line.
+Much like the out-of-the-box solution, the hosting company gives you templates and wizards to create a distinctive and professionallooking site.
+Unfortunately, in most cases, you can't migrate that site to third parties offering better hosting terms.